dgraph-io/dgraph/wiki/content/enterprise-features/encryption-at-rest.md

 ## Turn off Encryption

-If you wish to turn off encryption from an existing Dgraph Cluster, then you can export your data and import it using [live loader](https://dgraph.io/docs/deploy/fast-data-loading/#live-loader into a new Dgraph instance without encryption enabled.
+If you wish to turn off encryption from an existing Dgraph cluster, then you can export your data and import it using [live loader](https://dgraph.io/docs/deploy/fast-data-loading/#live-loader into a new Dgraph instance without encryption enabled.
 You will have to use the `--encryption_key_file` flag while importing.

 ```
 dgraph live -f <path-to-gzipped-RDF-or-JSON-file> -s <path-to-schema> --encryption_key_file <path-to-enc_key_file> -a <dgraph-alpha-address:grpc_port> -z <dgraph-zero-address:grpc_port>